pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 }
 ```

 The variablized `data.json.subst` is now a good candidate to for committing to source control.
-The resulting `env_vars` file can be used as a guideline for secrets that should be managed externally and only delivered to the container/image as needed for it's specific environment.
+The resulting `env_vars` file can be used as a guideline for secrets that should be managed externally and only delivered to the container/image as needed for its specific environment.

 ### Additional Notes

-* The bulk api export is intended to be used as a _bulk_ import.
+* The bulk API export is intended to be used as a _bulk_ import.
 The `/bulk/import` endpoint is destructive and overwrites the entire current admin config.
-* If you are in a clustered environment, the PingFederate image will import the `data.json` and also replicate the configuration to engines in the cluster.
+* If you are in a clustered environment, the PingFederate image imports the `data.json` and replicates the configuration to engines in the cluster.

-## Config Archive Profiles
+## The Configuration Archive Profiles Method

-### Comparing Profile Methods
+### About configuration archive-based profiles
-Configuration Archive based profiles have some pros/cons to weigh when compared to bulk api export profiles.
-You will find bulk api export profiles to be more advantageous in most scenarios besides devops principle purists.
+You should weigh the pros and cons of configuration archive-based profiles compared to bulk API export profiles.
+Aside from DevOps principle purists, most people find bulk API export profiles to be more advantagous in most scenarios.

 Pros:

-* The `/data` folder, opposed to a `data.json` file, is better for [profile layering](profilesLayered.md)
+* The `/data` folder, opposed to a `data.json` file, is better for [profile layering](profilesLayered.md).
-* Configuration is available on engines at startup.
-This:
+* Configuration is available on engines at startup, which:
-    * lowers dependency on the admin at initial cluster startup
+    * lowers dependency on the admin at initial cluster startup.
     * enables mixed configurations in a single cluster.
 Canary-like "roll-out" instead of config pushed to all engines at once.

 Cons:

-* The `/data` folder contains key pairs in a `.jks` so externally managing keys is very difficult.
+* The `/data` folder contains key pairs in a `.jks`, which makes externally managing keys very difficult.
-* Encrypted data is scattered throughout the folder creating dependency on the master encryption key.
+* Encrypted data is scattered throughout the folder, creating dependency on the master encryption key.

-### What You'll Do
+### About this method

-A summary of the resulting process:
+You will:

-1. Export a `data.zip`
+1. Export a `data.zip` archive.
-1. Optionally, variablize
+1. Optionally, variablize.
-1. Replace data folder
+1. Replace the data folder.

 <!-- 1.
 Export a configuration archive.
 This can be done through the UI `System > Server > Configuration Archive`